-Indigenous peoples have lived in the region for at least 12,000 years, dating back to the last ice age.
+Indigenous peoples have lived in the region for at least 12,000 years.
 With its sheltering river flats, plentiful wood and water, and warm Chinook winds in the winter, the Calgary area was a preferred seasonal campsite.
 Archaeological evidence of temporary campsites abound within the city limits, including a buried campsite identified north of the Inglewood Bird Sanctuary in 1979.
-Indigenous people followed the Old North Trail that passed through presentday Ramsay and Inglewood to a ford at the Bow River.
+Indigenous people followed the Old North Trail that passed through present-day Ramsay and Inglewood to a ford at the Bow River.
 The confluence of the Bow and Elbow rivers was an important site for transportation and encampment.